-Paint Gum Trees By a Creek
+Paint Gum Trees

-Paint gum trees and a creak in oils or acrylics.
+Paint gum trees in oil or acrylic.

 Any medium can be used, oil, acrylic, water color, pencil, crayon.